eclipse/repairnator/doc/repairnator-jenkins-plugin.md

 ### Case 2: Jenkins + Freestyle jobs.

-This is the same as Case 1, but patches are not pushed as pull-request to Github, they only appear in the build log or you can choose to configure Jenkins built-in Email Notification (Jenkins Home -> Manage Jenkins -> Configure System -> Email Notification) then provide email address for patch notification in the plugin.
+This is the same as Case 1, but patches are not pushed as pull-request to Github, they only appear in the build log.

+You can choose to get a notification by email.
+The email server is the one of Jenkins' built-in configured server (Jenkins Home -> Manage Jenkins -> Configure System -> Email Notification).

 ![](images/repairnator-jenkins-images/EmailNotificationPic.png)